Shadow of Suribachi: Ira Hayes questions misidentification

 Among the topics discussed in the book is the struggle by Ira Hayes (a surviving second-flag-raiser) to correctly identify Corporal Harlon Block as one of the second flag-raisers.
 Block was misidentified as Hansen in Rosenthal's photograph.
 Both Block and Hansen were killed on Iwo Jima on March 1, 1945.
 In April 1945 Hayes, Gagnon and Bradley were returned to the United States and interviewed by a Marine Corps lieutenant colonel about the flag-raising before embarking on a cross-country war bond drive tour.
 Hayes tried to raise the issue of the error in identifying Block.
 He was told that Block had already been identified publicly as flag-raisers by the Marine Corps on April 8, and that since both men had died the matter was considered closed.
 The 7th War Loan Drive began on 11 May and the trio visited 33 American cities to sell war bonds, but Hayes was ordered back to E Company in Hawaii on April 24.
 The tour continued without him until July 4.

 Hayes' story as presented in the book differs from that of other biographers as they transcribe a letter which Hayes replied to a letter sent to him by Harlon's mother Belle on July 12, 1946, confirming it was her son Harlon in the photograph.
 The authors do not mention Hayes hitchhiking to Texas to tell them the truth, a feature of other Hayes biographies.
 When Belle Block sent Hayes' letter to her congressman through Mr. Block in September 1946 he requested the Marine Corps investigate the identification.
-Hayes supplied an affidavit listing the names of six men he believed to be the second flag-raisers (including at that time John Bradley).
+Hayes supplied an affidavit listing the names of six men he believed to be the second flag-raisers (including at that time John Bradley and Rene Gagnon).
 The Marine Corps launched an investigation on December 4, 1946 and concluded that it was actually Block and not Hansen in Rosenthal's photograph.
 The report listed significant uniform discrepancies between the figure in the photograph and that of Hansen in photographs taken earlier that day, including Rosenthal's "Gung Ho" photograph taken moments after the second flag-raising.

 Before seeing Hayes' hand-written notes and identifications on the photographs, both Gagnon and Bradley sent notarized statements reaffirming their earlier identification of Hansen.
 After being shown Hayes' material, Bradley wrote a letter to the investigators which he ended by saying, "...it could be Block."
 Hayes' material and Bradley's letter were then sent to Gagnon, who, according to this book, gave in and acquiesced in a letter, the first paragraph of which was copied word-for-word from Bradley's.